flass/pantagruel/README.md

 Options are detailed here:
 ```
-# for Pantagruel task 0-9: only one _mandatory_ option:
+# for Pantagruel task 0-9:

+  _only one mandatory option_

     -i|--initfile     Pantagruel configuration file
                         this file is generated at init stage, from the specified options.
+  _facultative options_

+    -F|--FORCE        FORCE mode: will erase any pre-existing main folder for the task
+                        (default: off, pre-exisitance of a folder will result in an early error)

 # for Pantagruel task init: